Pictured: manganese ore.

 Today’s battery chemistries must be built on a foundation of abundant materials that are lower in cost.
 Compare the cost of iron and manganese to the cost of nickel and cobalt.
 By using abundant, cost-efficient raw materials like iron and manganese instead of nickel and cobalt, we can lower the cost of electric vehicles and promote mass adoption.
 The battery in an electric vehicle represents 35 to 40% of the total vehicle cost.

 At ONE, we knew that creating the necessary conditions for mass EV adoption would require reevaluating materials long overlooked by the industry.
 The ONE team believed lithium iron phosphate (LFP) held the key to bringing a sustainable (and much safer) chemistry to market.
-The LFP we use in Aries I and Aries II (and in Gemini for everyday driving) not only matches nickel-and-cobalt-based chemistry for power and range — it mitigates against battery fires.
+The LFP we use in our Aries products (and in Gemini for everyday driving) not only matches nickel-and-cobalt-based chemistry for power and range — it mitigates against battery fires.
 The advanced anode-free chemistry in Gemini (delivering 450 miles of extended range) is based on easily sourced manganese.

 ONE is creating value through engineering and system design — not just chemistry.
 The decision to focus our new chemistries on abundant, sustainable raw materials like iron and manganese demanded the invention of new system solutions.
 For example, our Structural Cell-to-Pack™ architecture enables 76% system-level energy density in a compact format.